 Yes a diabetic can definitely eat potatoes as part of a balanced meal despite the high carbohydrate content.
 Potatoes are high in carbs.
 Being high in carbs, potatoes can cause high blood sugar levels for diabetics.
 Having high blood sugar is a real nightmare for any diabetic.
 So it is obvious any diabetic would be naturally nervous about eating potatoes and wonder if a diabetic can eat potatoes.
+A diabetic can eat potatoes in moderate quantity to reap benefits from the nutrition in potatoes.
+For example, potatoes have higher amounts of fibre, minerals and vitamins than other starches such as rice.

 Is high carbohydrate content in potatoes harmful for diabetics?